 (Note: The Graduate Certificate or Education (Special Educational Needs) is not VIT endorsed.
 Applicants who require eligibility for employment in Victorian special schools need to complete the Master of Education (Special Educational Needs), which includes the required supervised teaching component.)

-The course requires the completion of 4 credit points comprising two core units and two elective units.
+The exit course requires the completion of 4 credit points from the list below:

 |EEI714||Individualised Program Planning|

 |EXE732||Social Justice and Difference|

 Plus a further 2 credit points from the following:

 |EEL702||New and Traditional Literacies and Diverse Student Needs|

 Students receive instructional materials through CloudDeakin, CD-ROM and website links and some print materials interaction with lecturers is provided through use of CloudDeakin, email and telephone.